gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-07-18-ai-getting-started.md

   (Word2vec, GloVe), sentiment analysis
 - Text Mining, Large Language Models and Generative Al
 - Cloud computing
-- GDPR, Differential privacy (I already made a post about it on this blog)
+- GDPR, Differential privacy (I already made a post about it on [this blog](https://gianmarco-aversano.github.io/blog/differential-privacy/))
 - A.I. ethics: fairness, transparency, security, privacy, safety, explainability, accountability, human oversight, trustworthiness, and long-term impacts

-And I realized that (1) I do not have any handy fancy resource to share with them and (2) so I'll just write it myself.
+And I realized that I do not have any handy fancy resource to share with them, so I'll just write it myself.

 This post's target audience is people that do not work in or study any form of A.I., yet wish to grasp the basic concepts.

-But I may share links of or mention more detailed stuff.
+I may share links of or mention more detailed stuff, either to outsource sections of this post or refer the reader to more in-depth documentation.

 ## Big Data